 A portable mill is basically a large, sideways bandsaw towed behind a truck.
 The sawyer (the guy who owns and operates the mill) comes out to the property and handles everything from start to finish.
-The log(s) are rolled and loaded onto the machine one at a time, which uses clamps to hold the log in place.
+The log(s) are rolled and loaded onto the machinery one at a time, which uses clamps to hold the log in place.
 The blade is very thin, so there is very little waste as it runs through the log to slice it into slabs of consistent thickness.
-While each piece is cut, the previous piece of lumber is stacked on top of the other with “stickers” for spacing in between.
+While each piece is cut, the previous piece of lumber is stacked in layers on top of the other with “stickers” for spacing in between.
 Weights and a tarp cover the top, leaving the sides open for airflow so that the wood can fully dry out over the next 6-12 months (or up to a couple of years, depending on the thickness of each slab).

 What prep work is there?

 Before the sawyer could come out, I had to get the log over to my yard.
 Not an easy task at first glance, but I solved that one pretty quickly.
 The company that cut down my neighbor’s trees would be coming back in the next day or so to pick up all the logs and haul them away.
 I got up ridiculously early the next morning to watch for them to arrive.
 When they did, I asked if they wouldn’t mind using the long arm on the truck that they were using to load all the logs to instead move the last tree in the pile one yard over.
 They obliged and were on their way.